fru-art/fru-scripts/ArtefactCleanerScript/README.md

 - Download and install the JAR from [here](https://github.com/fru-art/fru-scripts/blob/master/out/artifacts/ArtefactCleanerScript.jar).
 See [Community Script Guidelines](https://discord.com/channels/736938454478356570/1364978724105355324)
 - Read the [Community Script Guidelines](https://discord.com/channels/736938454478356570/1364978724105355324)
 - Obtain and equip the [cleaning tools](https://oldschool.runescape.wiki/w/Tools_(Varrock_Museum))
+  - Do NOT leave irrelevant items in your inventory.
+They will be dropped.
 - Start the script with your character in the specimen cleaning area
   - Recommended to have a world hopping profile.
 See [Profile Management Guidelines](https://discord.com/channels/736938454478356570/1393939764092207134/1393939764092207134)
   - Optional to use Humanised AFKs